Lille 0-0 Paris Saint-Germain: Toothless champions frustrated in stalemate

-Wasteful Paris Saint-Germain missed the chance to go top of Ligue 1 as they were held to a goalless draw by Lille on Sunday.

-Moise Kean wasted several opportunities in a stalemate at Stade Pierre-Mauroy, where the champions ought to have consigned Lille to a first home defeat of the season in the top flight.
+Moise Kean wasted several opportunities in a stalemate at Stade Pierre-Mauroy, where the champion ought to have consigned Lille to a first home defeat of the season in the top flight.

 Kylian Mbappe was introduced just 13 minutes from time after being named as a substitute on his 22nd birthday and the striker did not have enough time to grab the winner.